home-assistant/home-assistant.io/source/_integrations/sensoterra.markdown

 ha_quality_scale: silver
 ---

-This integration communicates with your [Sensoterra](https://sensoterra.com) soil moisture probes using the public [Sensoterra Customer API](https://monitor.sensoterra.com/api/v3/) via HTTPS.
+This {% term integration %} communicates with your [Sensoterra](https://sensoterra.com) soil moisture probes using the public [Sensoterra Customer API](https://monitor.sensoterra.com/api/v3/) via HTTPS.

-## Pre-requisites
+## Prerequisites

 Soil moisture probes can be purchased at Sensoterra.com.
 Create a free account in the Sensoterra app and register your probes.
 The Sensoterra Home Assistant integration needs your credentials to obtain a token to access your probe data.